riya1606/splitwise/README.md

 # Splitwise
-Splitwise is a tool for friends and students to track bills and other shared expenses, so that everyone gets paid back.
-Here we have implemented the core splitwise algorithm.
-Given a number of friends who have to give or take some amount of money from one another.
-We have designed an algorithm by which the total cash flow among all the friends is minimized.
+## Project Overview:
+Splitwise is a versatile tool designed to simplify expense tracking and reimbursement among friends and students.
+In this project, we have implemented the core Splitwise algorithm to address the complex task of managing financial transactions within a group.
+With a focus on efficiency and fairness, our C++-based algorithm ensures that the total cash flow among all friends is minimized, simplifying the process of settling debts and expenses.